-Building permits are required for most exterior improvements and interior structural alterations, including siding and signs.
-Any new structure or addition to an existing building also requires the issuance of a building permit.
-The primary purpose of the permit is to assure that the proposed construction meets the New York State Uniform Fire Prevention and Building Code.
-Another purpose of the building permit is to assure compliance with the Zoning Ordinance.
+Building permits are required for most exterior and interior structural improvements, alterations, additions and demolitions including siding and signage.
+The primary purpose of the permit is to assure that the proposed construction meets the New York State Uniform Fire Prevention, Building Code and Town of Union Zoning Code.

-Most permits are issued within three days from the date of submittal to the Code Department.
+Most permits are issued within a 2 week window from the date of submittal to the Code Department.
 Applications for some residential, commercial, and industrial permits require the approval of either the Town Planning Board or the Zoning Board of Appeals.
-If approval is necessary from these Boards, a month's delay may occur prior to receiving a decision.
+If approval is necessary from these Boards, a delay may occur prior to receiving a decision.

-The Town of Union and Village of Johnson City enforce the New York State Uniform Fire Prevention and Building Code and referred to as the “Uniform Code”.
-As of May 12, 2020, the current version of the Uniform Code is as follows as published by the International Code Council:
+The Town of Union enforces the New York State Uniform Fire Prevention and Building Code and referred to as the “Uniform Code”.
+As of January 1, 2022, the current version of the Uniform Code is as follows as published by the International Code Council: